makerdao/community/governance/polls/Governance Scope Bootstrapping Edits - April 1, 2024.md

 ---
 # Poll: Governance Scope Bootstrapping Edits - April 1, 2024

-The $poll_deployers have placed a Governance Poll into the voting system using their powers defined in [MIP113.12.1.2](https://mips.makerdao.com/mips/details/MIP113#12-1-2).
+The Governance Facilitators have placed a Governance Poll into the voting system using their powers defined in [MIP113.12.1.2](https://mips.makerdao.com/mips/details/MIP113#12-1-2).
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday, April 1 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**